Foundations:

 Foundations Path

-You are here: Focus
+You are here: Focus (Stay With Focus)

-The Focus stage exists to help you:
+This stage exists to help you:

 stay with a chosen direction long enough for it to matter